Skip to content

 Breathe deeply

 Ilja van Zanten) who confidently and with great acting talent tells a painful and recognisable story.
 For children, for parents, but above all for anyone who has been a child.
-All the criticism that Op de Beeck received precisely for the first part of her novel (too precocious a character, giving too much of a child's adult ideas) disappears like snow in the sun with her adaptation, giving way to:
+All the criticism that Op de Beeck received precisely for the first part of her novel (too precocious a character, giving a child too much adult thinking) disappears like snow in her adaptation and gives way to:

 'I breathe in and out deeply, in and out.
 I learned that from uncle Tuur.
 He told you to do that when you have nerves, for example, and it gets better after a while.'